huyingjie/notebook/source/neuroscience/depression.md

 Thinner axons, of less than one micron diameter, do not have the myelin sheath and are therfibresefore termed non-myelinated or non-medullated.

 Hemispheres are connected by a large bundle of nerve fibers.

+Ishibashi T, Dakin KA, Stevens B, Lee PR, Kozlov SV, Stewart CL, Fields RD.
+(2006) Astrocytes promote myelination in response to electrical impulses.
+Neuron.
+2006 Mar 16;49(6):823-32.
+PMID: 16543131

+* Supporter cells called obligodendrocytes and astrocytes sense the nerve firing and respond by wrapping more myelin on the fiber that fires.
+The more the nerve fires, the more myelin wraps around it.
+The more myelin wraps around it, the faster the signals travel, increaseing velocities up to 100 times over signals sent through an uninsulated fibers.

 ### 记忆法